Endless33/jumping-vpn-preview/README.md

 Relevant for:

-- infrastructure teams in volatile mobile environments
+- mobile infrastructure teams
-- fintech platforms suffering session collapse
+- fintech platforms with session collapse issues
 - security architects designing deterministic recovery
 - operators exploring transport abstraction

 ---

-## 🧭 Project Philosophy
+## 🧭 Philosophy

-Jumping VPN is not driven by market cycles.
-It is an architectural thesis.
+Jumping VPN is an architectural thesis:

-Behavior first.
-Contracts first.
-Rigor over hype.
+- behavior first
+- contracts first
+- rigor over hype

-Architecture does not require permission to exist.
+Architecture does not require permission.
 It requires consistency.

 ---

 ## 📈 Status

-Jumping VPN is in **architectural validation** phase.
+Jumping VPN is in **architectural validation**.

 This repository:

-- is not production-ready
+- is not production‑ready
-- does not contain hardened cryptography
+- does not include hardened cryptography
-- does not expose full protocol internals
+- exposes staged documentation
-- represents staged documentation and behavioral modeling
+- focuses on behavioral modeling

 ---